EviePalaiochorinou/CV/README.md

 After a few years of flirting with tech in many different work fields, I decided to put all my focus into learning software development.
 I love working on projects and seeing them come to life, whether that's a collection of materials that become handmade soap, or a few lines of code that inspire a fully fledged web app.
 Software development combines some of my strongest aspects as a person, organisation, problem-solving, and creativity.

-In October 2021 I joined the Makers Academy development bootcamp, where I learned the fundamentals of software development through fun projects (like the ones below).
+In October 2021 I joined the Makers Academy software engineering bootcamp, where I learned the fundamentals of software development through fun projects (like the ones below).

-I have working experience in the Java ecosystem and fair DevOps and infrastructure exposure, currently working in the global sports betting industry.
+I have working experience in the Java ecosystem and fair DevOps and infrastructure exposure in the global sports betting industry.
 💬 Most comfortable in Java and Python.
 Interested in GO and Kotlin!

 #### What excites me about a career in tech